 Loading the Upper Rack

 The top rack is ideal for smaller items like mugs, stemware, small plates, and bowls.
-Position them facing the center and make sure they are angled downward toward the spray jets for thorough cleaning.
+For the best results, position them facing the center and make sure they are angled downward toward the spray jets.

-Drinkware and wine glasses should be placed upside down for proper drainage.
-Just make sure they are secure in their spots so they won’t move and break break during the wash cycle.
+Make sure they are secure in their spots so they won’t move and break during the wash cycle.

 Loading the Utensil Basket